 'It's The Stone Age Of Fossil Fuels': Coal Bankruptcy Tests Wyoming Town

-Two months ago, coal company Blackjewel declared bankruptcy, putting hundreds of miners in Wyoming and across the Appalachia out of work.
+Two months ago, coal company Blackjewel declared bankruptcy, putting hundreds of miners in Wyoming and across Appalachia out of work.
 Miners affected by the bankruptcy in Kentucky have been camping out on a train track for six weeks in protest.

-Blackjewel is the third coal company in Wyoming to declare bankruptcy this year, but this one is more dramatic: paychecks went unpaid, a CEO was pushed out, and, most importantly, the gates of the mines in Gillette, Wyo. — which calls itself the energy capital of the U.S. — were locked, stopping coal production.
+Blackjewel is the third coal company in Wyoming to declare bankruptcy this year, but this one is more dramatic: paychecks went unpaid, a CEO was pushed out and, most importantly, the gates of the mines in Gillette, Wyo., which calls itself the energy capital of the U.S., were locked, stopping coal production.
 Miners say that just doesn't happen.

 The move left about 600 people out of work in Gillette.
-In two months, only a quarter of workers have found jobs, according to local management.
+In two months, only 25% of workers have found jobs, according to local management.

 National